vicjuhl/fake-news/README.md

 Please consult help messages of fake-news/model_pipeline.py for instructions on custom runs.

 # Notebooks
-All jupyter notebooks in the repository can be run for high-level analysis.
+All Jupyter notebooks in the repository can be run for high-level analysis.
 Preprocessing and sometimes modelling is required before running the notebooks.

 # Run logs
 Manual run logs from our project have been saved to fake-news/logs/fake-news-data-log-full.txt and fake-news/logs/fake-news-data-log-short.txt, which includes the prints from our own pipeline production (verbose and compact, respectively)